1838 Illinois gubernatorial election

 The 1838 Illinois gubernatorial election was the sixth quadrennial election for this office.
-Democrat Thomas Carlin was elected by a bare majority of the voters in a close election.
-He defeated Cyrus Edwards, the brother of former governor Ninian Edwards for the office.
+Democratic nominee Thomas Carlin was elected by a bare majority of the voters in a close election.
+He defeated Whig nominee Cyrus Edwards, the brother of former governor Ninian Edwards, for the office.

+Originally, the Democratic Party had nominated James W. Stephenson to be their candidate.
+However, Stephenson was forced to withdrawal from the election after he was caught in an embezzling scandal related to his time as the state's Register of Lands.
+A second Democratic convention was convened in June 1838 and Carlin, who had a reputation for honesty, was selected as the replacement nominee.